Art of Fighting (video game): Development

-SNK staff members Youichiro Soeda said that Ryo and Robert's debut was unique to other games based on the company because the story did not focus on fighting tournaments but instead on the duo's quest to save Yuri Sakazaki.
-From the marketing side, SNK wanted to show the characters as big sized as possible on screen, leading to the zoom ins when they get close.
-In the early development prototype, this was so extreme that characters were only visible from their knees to upper body as they got closer on the screen.
-However, this changed and development scaled this down to be more manageable.
-Nevertheless, they still accomplished their goal of having some of the biggest and most detailed sprites among the fighting games of that generation.
-In order to create a more innovative fighting system, they created the taunts as strategic moves as well as the Desperation Moves which lead to in-game graphical damage.
+SNK staffer Youichiro Soeda called Ryo and Robert's debut unique compared to other SNK games, because the story was not centered on a fighting tournament, but on the duo's personal quest to rescue Yuri Sakazaki.
+The decision to zoom in as the characters got closer to each other was partially a marketing ploy to show off the detailed sprite work.
+In early development, the zoom-in was so extreme that characters were only visible from the knees up at the closest.
+Taunts and Desperation Moves were added to make the fighting system more strategic and show body damage to characters on-screen, respectively.
 Since the game primarily mainly men, the staff had problems deciding on a female fighter.
 This eventually resulted in the creation of King created to be strong as modeled after was the actress Grace Jones famous for the character May Day in the James Bond film A View to a Kill (1985).
 However, the final design was more andrdogynous almost llike a man.
 Meanwhile, the other female character, Yuri, was given a more fragile portrayal despite having the same voice as King.
 In charge of the art was Shinkiro, who has said he had no problems with designing Ryo because he himself had not been rich.
 Designing Robert Garcia, who was rich, caused him "trouble".
 Nobuyuki Kuroki said Art of Fighting was "action game at heart", fitting for a reboot that could emphasize more of its unique aspects, dreaming of creating such installment.
 He regarded Ryo as his favorite Art of Fighting character as he always used to play as him in the first game as a child.
 He considered his story unique by that time.